nickzelei/nickzelei.github.io/content/blog/cert-woes.md

 ^(\*\.)?(((?!-)[A-Za-z0-9-]{0,62}[A-Za-z0-9])\.)+((?!-)[A-Za-z0-9-]{1,62}[A-Za-z0-9])$
 ```

+We'll set the regular expression aside mostly in this post, however, it's worth noting that this regex provided via Amazon's documents does _not_ work in all languages (Go being one of them).
+Frustrating? yes!

 However, after squinting at the (below) paragraph, the actual length of the primary domain is 64 octets to remain in compliance with [RFC5280](https://datatracker.ietf.org/doc/html/rfc5280)!